 The idea that I can make 6 or 12 months worth of content, "set and forget," only returning to add another 6 or 12 months when the club has proven itself viable, is very attractive.
 In fact, my Monthly Music Mentor "CD of the Month" program consists of 30 monthly pre-recorded lesson cds sent sequentially.

-To give you an idea of what that means, if you join this month (June 2012) and continuing paying, you'll receive a new lesson every month until January 2015, AUTOMATICALLY.
+To give you an idea of what that means, if you join today and continuing paying, you'll receive a new lesson every month for almost 3 years, AUTOMATICALLY.
 Hands-free for me.
 I put in the time, set it up properly, and now it returns on my time and financial investment month after month, year after year.

 (In fact, the only dilemma is figuring out when to STOP recording future cds.
 I made the decision to stop at 30 since I was only seeing a fraction of the members make it that far.
 Sure, I could have kept recording but at some point, it will be clear where you should stop.)